-#define PSA\AEAD\NONCE\LENGTH(key\type, alg) /\ implementation-defined value \/
+#define PSA\AEAD\NONCE\LENGTH(key\type, alg) /\ implementation-defined value \/ key_type A symmetric key type that is compatible with algorithm alg. alg An AEAD algorithm: a value of type psa_algorithm_t such that PSA_ALG_IS_AEAD(alg) is true.

 The default nonce size for the specified key type and algorithm.
 If the key type or AEAD algorithm is not recognized, or the parameters are incompatible, return 0.
 An implementation can return either 0 or a correct size for a key type and AEAD algorithm that it recognizes, but does not support.